 He tried to get in my head with biblical questions like – What should a man of God look like?

 He spent the whole night staring me down when we were supposed to be bowling.
 He had no shame in his game.

-I spent an hour on the phone with Stephanie trying to decide whether I should agree to be his girl AFTER I GAVE HIM A WHOLE SPEECH ABOUT TAKING SO LONG.
+I spent an hour on the phone with my girlfriend trying to decide whether I should agree to be his girl AFTER I GAVE HIM A WHOLE SPEECH ABOUT TAKING SO LONG.

 Ahh the memories!
 We were so young then.

 Kenny and I are an open book.
 You ask any of us the real deal on marriage.
 GET READY!
 Because we are going to dish it out.